zaakpay/zaakpay-zencart-kit/Readme.txt

 -	Login to the administrator area of Zencart ,
 -	Choose Modules -> Payment , you can see Zaakpay under the Payment Modules list ,
 -	Click on the action tab and install it .
-If you do not see Zaakpay in the list make sure you have copied the file properly or 					there should be a bug in the file ,
+If you do not see Zaakpay in the list make sure you have copied the file properly,
--	Once it get installed , Enter your own Merchant Id and Secret Key provided by Zaakpay and select the Mode you want to work on ,
+-	Once it get installed , Enter your own Merchant Id and Secret Key provided by Zaakpay and select the Mode you want to work on,
 -	Click update/save .